vendasta/content-style-guide/16-word-list.md

 - website
 - WiFi

-## A Word on "White Label"
+## A word on "white label"

-The phrase "white label" is one of the trickiest terms to grasp for a lot of people.
+The phrase "white label" is one of the trickiest terms to grasp for a lot of Vendastians.
 As a noun, it is two separate words.
 As an adjective modifying a noun, it is hyphenated.
 It is never written as one word without a hyphen.

 - CORRECT: We support white labeling for vendor products.
 - CORRECT: Vendasta offers a white-label platform.